xwang-phunware/maas-engagement-ios-sdk/README.md

 ------------
 Framework documentation is included in the the repository's Documents folder in both HTML and Docset formats.

-- API reference: [Maas Engagement API Reference.] (http://phunware.github.io/maas-engagement-ios-sdk/)
+- API reference: [ Maas Engagement API Reference ] (http://phunware.github.io/maas-engagement-ios-sdk/)
-- Documentation can be found at [developer.phunware.com.] (https://developer.phunware.com/pages/viewpage.action?pageId=3409591)
+- Documentation can be found at [ developer.phunware.com ] (https://developer.phunware.com/pages/viewpage.action?pageId=3409591)

 Steps to run the sample app
 ------------